IBM/kubernetes-must-gather/README.md

 ### Steps to build locally and publish to an OpenShift registry

-1. Build the image for your cluster platform:
+1. Build the image for your cluster platform; for example:
    ```
    podman build --platform linux/amd64 -t kubernetes-must-gather .
    ```